Last Updated on 07/10/2025

 Frequently Asked Questions

-Both loading time and PageSpeed score hold significance for distinct reasons.
+Both loading time and Page Speed score are significant for distinct reasons.
 A prolonged loading time can result in user loss and decreased conversions.
-A poor PageSpeed score often indicates subpar Core Web Vitals metrics, leading to SEO penalties for the website.
+A poor Page Speed score often indicates subpar Core Web Vitals metrics, which can lead to SEO penalties for the website.

 If your website experiences sluggish speed, several factors could be contributing, such as high traffic, excessive images and plugins, outdated code, server performance issues, geographic location, and the absence of caching.

-Site speed can impact Google Ads Quality Score, influencing both ad placement and cost per click (CPC).
+Site speed can impact Google Ads Quality Score, influencing ad placement and cost per click (CPC).
 Websites with slower speeds may incur higher costs for running ads, and these ads might not achieve optimal visibility.